adobe/commerce-cif-graphql-client/README.md

 The `identifier` is used by the adapter factory to resolve clients via the `cq:graphqlClient` property set on any JCR node.
 When this is set on a resource or the resource ancestors, one can write `GraphqlClient client = resource.adaptTo(GraphqlClient.class);`.

+## Releases to Maven Central

+Releases are triggered by manually running `mvn release:prepare release:clean` on the `master` branch.
+This automatically pushes a commit with a release git tag like `graphql-client-x.y.z.` which triggers a dedicated `CircleCI` build that performs the deployment of the artifact to Maven Central.

 ### Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](.github/CONTRIBUTING.md) for more information.